-There are 59 million girls and boys around the world who do not go to school.
-With time running out until the end of 2015, progress has stalled on the task outlined in the United Nations Millennium Development Goal (MDG2) to get all children into school and learning.
+There are 263 million children and youth around the world who do not go to school.
 We must ensure every child's basic right to go to school is realised.

 With the number of out-of-school children on the rise, A World at School is magnifying the efforts of all organisations working to get all children into school and learning.

 We are here to make education the number one priority.

 We are an international campaign with a diverse team from several countries.
 We have offices in London, New York, Los Angeles and Washington, DC.